FofoMalo/Portfolio_malo/README.md

 ]
 ```
 when you do that, you just have to create a new html file in a folder, go the root and create another folder name it as you want like SCSS, and create a main file with `.scss extention`.
-livecompiler are watching your main.scss file and automaticaly compile to give you a css file create wtith map file.
+livecompiler are watching your main.scss file and automaticaly compile to give you a css file create with map file.

-## How to use Scss Variable
+## How to use Scss Variable?

 in your main file :
 ```
-$primary-color: #D12424
-$primary-color: #D12424
-$primary-color: #D12424
 $primary-color: #D12424;
+$new-color: #222888;
+$another-color: #000876;
+$secondary-color: #D12424;

-//now you can call it like this
+### now you can call it like this

 body {
   background : $primary-color;